First of all, there are the chickens.

 Freed from their coops during Hurricane Ivan in 2004, they’ve never returned to domesticity on Grand Cayman.
 Instead, they roam the island at will.

-They are a potent, if eccentric, symbol of this Caribbean island’s laissez faire attitude toward life – a link to its agrarian past and a clue to its progressive, tolerant future.
+They are a potent, if eccentric, symbol of this Caribbean island’s laissez faire attitude toward life – a link to its agrarian past and a clue to its progressive and tolerant future.

-Nowhere is that more self-evident than at the new Kimpton Seafire resort on Seven Mile Beach on the western edge of the island.
-It’s a 10-story, poured-in-place-concrete affair, set back from the Caribbean behind terraces rising 24 feet above sea level.
+Nowhere is that more self-evident than at the new Kimpton Seafire Resort on Seven Mile Beach on the western edge of the island.
+It’s a 10-story, poured-in-place-concrete affair, set back a quarter mile from the Caribbean behind terraces that rise 25 feet above sea level.

 “It’s unapologetically concrete – no doubt about it,” says Mark Sopp, design principal at SB Architects in San Francisco.
 “It’s 100 percent contemporary, and stark-raving modern.”

 The stoic structure is braced for any future Ivan-like winds – up to 150 mph – and exceeds standards set by Dade County in Florida.
-Dart Real Estate’s senior vice president of development and engineering Justin Howe refers to its design as Caribbean Modernism.
+Justin Howe, Dart Real Estate’s senior vice president of development and engineering, refers to its design as Caribbean Modernism.
 A marketing pro for the company calls it functional luxury.

 That luxury spills out of every inch of its interiors – public and private spaces alike.
-And the sharp lines of its modernism, crisp and defined today, soon will be blurred by EDSA’s ambitious landscape design and plantings.
+And the sharp lines of its modernism, crisp and defined, are being blurred by EDSA’s layered landscape design and plantings.

 “The landscape is going to explode in that environment and be pretty dense jungle – and soften those edges,” Sopp says.
 “The ground plane and scalable elements that engage the visitor are meant to be quite tactile and deliver 100 percent ocean views.”